 - Search by material and zip code with Earth 911 “Where to Recycle” or “ Find Recycling” Tools.

-- Read up on the details!
-Is your material recyclable or not?
+- Is your material recyclable or not?
 How does it get recycled?
 What challenges come with that process?
 Find out with Earth 911 “How to Recycle” Tool

 - Keep yourself updated on recycling facts specific to your area including what items are banned, recycling rates, etc. with the Keep America Beautiful “Be Recycled” Tool